Facebook + Instagram Advertising – Where to Start?

 Are you looking for leads?
 Lead Generation ads might be the option for you.
 Use Lead Generation ads if you’re looking to generate leads directly within Facebook without driving traffic to your website.
 Lead generation ads work a little differently to the other ad types with Facebook automatically populating data such as name, phone number and email address when someone selects “Sign Up”.

-If your goal is to increase conversions for a specific action like opting-in, registering or completing a sale – the Conversions goal is what you’re after.
-It’s important to remember when selecting this goal that Facebook needs some information to start with.
+If your goal is to increase conversions for a specific action like opting in, registering or completing a sale – the Conversions goal is what you’re after.
+When selecting this goal, it’s important to remember that Facebook needs some information to start with.
 You will need to have at least 15 – 30 conversions per week in order for Facebook to learn the characteristics of previous buyers and show your ads to people who are most likely to convert.

 Now that you’re familiar with the most popular ad types, it’s time to start experimenting.
 As with most things, it’s rarely a ‘one size fits all’ when it comes to Facebook ads.
 It’s important to test the objectives and find what works best for you and your brand.
 What may work for one business may not receive the same results for another.

 Need help with your Facebook + Instagram Advertising?
-Emblm specialising in setting up and running your social media advertising campaigns.
+Emblm specialises in setting up and running your social media advertising campaigns.
 Contact Us here, we’d love to help.